What Gifts Pay For

-- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 60,000 people a month.
+- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 65,000 new people a month.

-- Develop new curriculum to increase the safety of people facing difficult life challenges such as disabilities, domestic violence, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, or being targets of hate crimes.
+- Develop and provide new curriculum to increase the safety of people facing difficult life challenges such as disabilities, domestic violence, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, being survivors of child abuse, or being targets of hate crimes.